 The ThermoPro TP08 is the best budget thermometer.
 We highly recommend it for those looking for a thermometer for their smoker that does its job well without too many hassles.

 There is also an upgraded model to this thermometer, the TP20, which has only one improvement over this one: it comes with preset temperatures.
 However, in our opinion, setting the temperatures manually is much more convenient.

 You will especially like the built-in alarm, as it allows you to leave the smoker unmonitored while you stroll around and enjoy the party.
 You can spend extra time with your family and friends without any stress of your meat getting burnt up behind you.

 What is not so good about it

 The thermometer’s design could use some improvement; it lacks the up and down buttons for adjusting the temperature.
 You may also face a difficult time in understanding various other buttons that control its settings.

 However, you can easily overlook these minor flaws considering that you gett a pretty good thermometer at a very low price.

 5. ChefAlarm by ThermoWorks

 - Read our full review: ThermoWorks ChefAlarm Review

 - The thermometer has a very strong and durable build design.
-It is designed with a stainless steel 47” probe cable along with silicone buttons and sturdy hinge mechanism that ensure that this thermometer will last years of use.
+It is designed with a stainless steel 47” probe cable along with silicone buttons and sturdy hinge mechanisms.
+This thermometer will last through years of use.

 - The thermometer is lightning fast in getting temperature readings in the smoker.
-You can get readings within 4 to 5 seconds of inserting the probe cable.
+You can get readings within four to five seconds of inserting the probe cable.

-- The thermometer is waterproof so that you don’t have to worry about accidently getting some of the solution sprayed on to it while spritzing the meat.
+- The thermometer is waterproof so that you don’t have to worry about accidentally getting some of the marinating solution sprayed on it while spritzing your meat.

 - It has a magnetic back which allows for easy attachment and detachment within a matter of seconds.